Using geofencing technology as a security tactic appears to be picking up steam. Why and where would someone want...

 to geofence access to a server with their DNS settings?

 A geofence is a virtual perimeter around a given geographic area that can provide an additional layer of access control to company resources, not just servers.
 When combined with other context-aware restrictions, like the time of day and the type of endpoint device, it increases the level of granular control administrators have over access rights.
-For example, the functionality and data access rights assigned to a mobile app can change automatically based on the device's location relative to geofence boundaries.
+For example, the functionality and data access rights assigned to mobile applications can change automatically based on the device's location relative to geofence boundaries.

 Using geofencing technology is also becoming a popular method for ensuring devices do not leave defined areas, like an office campus.
-If a device leaves a geofenced area, an app installed on the device can trigger various actions, such as sending real-time notifications of the device's whereabouts, encrypting data on the device or disabling sensitive functions.
+If a device leaves a geofenced area, an application installed on the device can trigger various actions, such as sending real-time notifications of the device's whereabouts, encrypting data on the device or disabling sensitive functions.

-Domain name system (DNS) geofencing filters can determine the country from which a device is trying to access a server or resource based on its IP address.
+Domain name system (DNS) geofencing filters can determine the country from which a tracked device is trying to access a server or resource based on its IP address.
 IP databases and geo-IP applications, such as IP2Location, can identify a user's time zone, ISP and domain name, international direct dialing country code, area code and so on.
 When a request is received, the IP address is checked against a whitelist or blacklist of geographies to determine if the request should be granted or denied.

 However, an attacker can easily mask or change their IP address using a proxy server, virtual private network or DNS service to make it look like they are accessing the internet from another location.
 But DNS filters can still be useful in situations where a server or resource should only allow access from specific, known IP addresses, such as a branch office or partner office.